metosin/reitit/doc/ring/middleware_registry.md

 # Middleware Registry

-The `:middleware` syntax in `reitit-ring` supports also Keywords.
-Keywords are looked from Middleware Registry, which is a map of `keyword => IntoMiddleware`.
+The `:middleware` syntax in `reitit-ring` also supports Keywords.
+Keywords are looked up from the Middleware Registry, which is a map of `keyword => IntoMiddleware`.
 Middleware registry should be stored under key `:reitit.middleware/registry` in the router options.
-If a middleware keyword isn't found in the registry, router creation fails fast with descriptive error message.
+If a middleware keyword isn't found in the registry, router creation fails fast with a descriptive error message.

 ## Examples